APIOps/Digiapi/node-mockup-api/README.md

 ## How to run mockup DigiAPI server

+* 1. Open terminal

-* Open terminal and get local copy of your DigiAPI
+* 2. Get local copy of your DigiAPI

     `git clone git@github.com:APIOps/Digiapi.git`

-* Go to project folder `Digiapi`
+* 3. Go to project folder `Digiapi`

     `cd Digiapi`

 ## How to edit DigiAPI Swagger 2.0 spec
 After you have taken local copy of DigiAPI in Github, you need to do a few steps.
 Here's how: